Georgia tips off at Kentucky hunting statement win over Big Blue basketball royalty

 “They are coming off arguably the best win of the season at Tennessee, a big-time performance, especially defensively,” Georgia’s first-year coach said.
 “Every point will be difficult to come by.
 But if we play really, really good, who knows?

-“A couple of months ago, I don’t that would have been the collective thought,”
+“A couple of months ago, I’m not sure that would have been the collective thought.”

 That is a fair evaluation from the head basketball coach and a promising sign of the direction of the program.